 If you come into some cash, paying a lump sum into your pension is a quick and easy way to give it a boost.
 And as with other payments into your plan, the government will top it up with tax relief (up to a certain limits).

-So if you received a bonus from work and paid £1,000 of it into your pension plan, for example, the government would add at least £250 in tax relief if you’re a basic rate payer – and you could potentially claim back more if you're a higher or additional rate tax payer.
+So if you received a bonus from work and paid £1,000 of it into your pension plan, for example, the government would add £250 in tax relief if you’re a basic rate payer – and you could potentially claim back more if you're a higher or additional rate tax payer.
 Your tax treatment depends on your individual circumstances and may be subject to change.

 5. Put off breaking into your pension pot